Hozzu/TFLite-aarch64-linux-with-delegate/offboard/README.md

 For GPU delegate: -ltensorflowlite_gpu_delegate
 For Hexagon delegate: -ltensorflowlite_hexagon_delegate

-ex) In order to make with tensorflow-lite and GPU delegate, the compiler option should be "-ltensorflowlite -ltensorflowlite_gpu_delegate"
+ex) In order to make with tensorflow-lite, GPU delegate and Hexagon delegate, the compiler option should be "-ltensorflowlite -ltensorflowlite_hexagon_delegate -ltensorflowlite_gpu_delegate"

 ## 5. Move your app from x86 system to aarch64 linux board